nandinit02/My_Newsletter_Signup/README.md

 # Newsletter_Signup
-📰A simple newsletter signup page to allow users to add themselves in the mailing list to receive monthly emails on new tech.
+📰A simple newsletter signup page to allow users to add themselves in the mailing list to receive emails on new tech.

 # Tools Used
 1. HTML5, CSS3, Bootstrap, Node.js, Express.js, JavaScript